NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Monk.md

 ## Metal StrikesLevel 9

-You can adjust your body to make unarmed attacks infused with the mystic energy of rare metals.
+You can adjust your body to strike with the mystic energy of rare metals.
 Your unarmed attacks are treated as cold iron and silver.
 This allows you to deal more damage to a variety of supernatural creatures, such as demons, devils, and fey.

 ## Monk ExpertiseLevel 9

 Your proficiency rank for your monk class DC increases to expert.
-If you have ki spells, your proficiency rank for spell attacks and spell DCs with the tradition of magic you use for your ki spells increases to expert.
+If you have qi spells, your proficiency rank for spell attacks and spell DCs increases to expert.

 ## Second Path to PerfectionLevel 11